ethersphere/swarm-mcp/README.md

 Uploads a folder to the Swarm network.

 **Parameters:**

 - `folderPath`: Path to the folder to upload
 - `redundancyLevel`: (Optional) Redundancy level for fault tolerance (0-4, default: 0)

 **Returns:**

 - `reference`: Swarm reference hash for the uploaded folder
 - `url`: URL to access the folder via Bee API
 - `message`: Status message

-### `download_folder`
+### `download_files`

 Downloads folder, files, or binary data from a Swarm reference.
-This tool should be prioritized over `download_text` if there is no assumption about the data type.
+This tool should be prioritized over `download_data` if there is no assumption about the data type.

 **Parameters:**

 - `reference`: Swarm reference hash
 - `filePath`: (Optional) File path to save the downloaded content (only available in stdio mode)

 **Returns:**

 - If `filePath` is not provided: List of files in the manifest
 - If `filePath` is provided: Content saved to specified location